 You can add a database service via the Command + K menu or by clicking the New Service button on the Project Canvas.

 Railway provides connection strings and project variables that let your application connect to the database service.

-You can access your plugin's connection strings under the Connect tab in the service view.
+You can access your database connection strings under the Connect tab in the service view.

 Managing Database Data

-Railway provides a user interface into your plugin's data that allow you to introspect the tables and the data in your plugin.
+Railway has a user interface for managing your database service's data.
+You can introspect the tables and the data of your chosen database service.

-Railway offers 60+ templates that are maintained by the community.
-A template will clone a GitHub repo to your connected account and deploy the service(s) to your project.
-You can deploy a template within the canvas provided there are no variables to configure, else you must use the new project flow.
-This is especially useful if you wanted to deploy common pieces of infrastructure like a DataDog Agent.
+Railway offers 200+ community-maintained templates.
+A template with a Github repo will clone the repo to your account, and deploy the service(s) to a project.
+A template with Docker images will deploy the images directly.
+You can deploy a template from the Project Canvas unless there are variables to configure.
+To configure environment variables, you'll need to use the New Project button.
+Templates are useful for deploying common pieces of infrastructure — like a DataDog Agent.

-Empty services are services with no reference to a repo.
-They are perfect for CLI deploys, running ad-hoc processes, or storing environment variables for local development.
-A repo can be connected to an empty service at any time on the service settings page.
+Empty application services don't reference a repo.
+They are useful for CLI deploys, running ad-hoc processes, or storing environment variables for local development.
+Use the service's settings page to connect a repo at any time.

-You can see services metrics under the [Metrics] tab of the service view.
+You can see services metrics under the Metrics tab when the service view is made visible.